 You may have been using a particular credit card for a while, but the time may come when you’re not happy with it anymore.
-Sometimes it’s when the annual fee hits after the first year.
-There are also other very compelling reasons why you may not want to continue including a reduction of benefits and changes in your own lifestyle and travel habits.
+There are potentially many very compelling reasons to get rid of a card, including a reduction of benefits and changes in your own lifestyle and travel habits.
 Sometimes you simply want to get one that is a better fit for your travel goals.
 You can check RewardExpert to see if a different card might help you achieve your travel dreams sooner.

 For example, if you live in Atlanta, which is the main Delta hub, you would probably be happy with the perks offered by Delta Gold or even Platinum card despite the annual fees.
 But if you move to New York, where you have a much wider choice of carriers, it might not make sense to you to remain loyal to one airline anymore.
 Paying that annual fee for a Delta card may not seem like a good idea any longer.